 IP extensions communicate with the AltiContact Manager system using IP-based protocols to carry voice and signaling data.
 Instead of PSTN, they use a data networking connection such as an Ethernet 100-Base-T (RJ-45).
 AltiContact Manager supports only those devices that are based on H.323 protocol.

-From the end-user's perspective, an IP extension works exactly the same as an analog extension with the added advantage of being able to work remotely and without any cabling requirements.
-There is also no functional difference in AltiContact Manager features and client applications such as real-time monitoring, AltiView, and AltiConsole, with the following exceptions which are unavailable on an IP extension:
+From the end-user's perspective, an IP extension using an AltiGen IP phone works exactly the same as an analog extension with the added advantage of being able to work remotely and without any cabling requirements.